-In 2022, we conducted an internal review of our salient human rights issues of relevance to our business at Sukari using the United Nations Guiding Principles ("UNGPs") reporting framework and the adequacy of our management measures for responding to these risks.
-The most salient human rights to Sukari relate to occupational health and safety, favourable work conditions and rights of non-discrimination in employment.
+We assess the salient human rights issues of relevance to our business against the United Nations Guiding Principles ("UNGPs") reporting framework and the adequacy of our management measures for responding to these risks.
+At Sukari, human rights risks include occupational health and safety, favourable work conditions and rights of non-discrimination in employment.
 As a result of our review, Right to Self Determination and Right not to be Subjected to Slavery, Servitude or Forced Labour were added to our salient human rights list for Sukari.